Background Image for Header:

 ACCUPLACER is not timed.
 You may retake the test one time.

 Students who have no ACT/SAT scores on file or have below a 19 ACT (Math section only) or 510 SAT (Math section only, taken after March 1, 2016) or 460 SAT (Math section only, taken prior to March 1, 2016), have the option to take the ALEKS Math placement assessment or take a first-level math course (MATH 121 with co-req or MATH 122, depending on the major).

 You must take the first attempt as practice.
-Only attempts 2 and 3 will be proctored and used for placement into a class.
+Only attempts 2, 3, or 4 will be proctored and used for placement into a class.
 Eight hours of study modules must be completed within ALEKS in between the practice and proctored test attempts.

 You are required to use the Respondus Lockdown Browser with monitor.
 You can download this for free on the ALEKS website.